spradar999/StellarSense/README.md

-🌌 Stellar Object Classification using Machine Learning (SDSS DR17)
+# 🌌 StellarSense: Stellar Object Classification using Machine Learning

-📌 Project Overview

-The Sloan Digital Sky Survey (SDSS) is one of the largest astronomical surveys, producing massive volumes of data about celestial objects such as stars, galaxies, and quasars.
-Manual classification of these objects is time-consuming and impractical due to the rapid growth of astronomical datasets.

-This project develops and compares multiple machine learning models to automatically classify celestial objects into three categories:

-Star

-Galaxy

-Quasar (QSO)

-A Streamlit web application is built and deployed to demonstrate the trained models with an interactive user interface.

-1. Problem Statement
+## Problem Statement

 The objective of this project is to design an automated classification system using machine learning techniques to accurately classify celestial objects using photometric and spectroscopic features from the SDSS DR17 dataset.
 Multiple classification models are trained, evaluated, and compared to identify the most effective approach.

-2. Dataset Description
+## Dataset Description

 Dataset Name: Stellar Classification Dataset – SDSS17
 Source: Sloan Digital Sky Survey (SDSS) Data Release 17